oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

 -  Click Deploy

-[ALL] Creating a Nutanix Files Shares
+Creating a Nutanix Files Shares
 =====================================

 In order to access you share from the freshly deployed Windows VM, we’ll